appunite/AndroidFFmpeg/README.md

 - autoconf-archive
 - automake
 - pkg-config
+- git
+- svn

 on Debian/Ubuntu - you can use apt-get

 on Mac - you can use tool brew from homebrew project.
 You have additionally install xcode.

-## Bug reporting
+## Bug reporting and questions

 **Please read instruciton very carefully**.
-A lot of people had trouble because they did not read this with attention. **If you have some problem do not send me emails**.
+A lot of people had trouble because they did not read this manual with attention. **If you have some problems or questions do not send me emails**.
 First: look on past issues on github.
 Than: try figure out problem with google.
 If you did not find solution then you can ask on github issue tracker.

 ## Installation